micans/bash-utils/README.md

 ## Stream compute on rows/columns in tabular data.

-  Filter rows, select, combine and update columns, compute new columns with `pick`.
+  Filter rows, select and update columns, combine and compute new columns with `pick`.
-  It supports algebraic operations as well as string operations and regular expresions in both filter conditions and computation.
+  It supports algebraic operations as well as string operations and regular expressions in both filter conditions and computation.
 I've made several versions over the years, this is the first one that is fun to use.
+There are undoubtedly similar and more mature solutions around.

+  A useful feature is that column operations/conditions are expressed in column names for tables with a header line or indexes otherwise.

 ## Unix terminal histograms and bar charts